desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 Given the empirical nature of the LLM research field, much is open to interpretation, making rigorous analysis essential to reduce bias and improve reliability.

-In this post, we argue that LLM researchers, especially those areas where core concepts lack established definitions, must more actively adopt statistical methods to assess claims rigorously.
+In this post, we argue that LM researchers, especially those areas where core concepts lack established definitions, must more actively adopt statistical methods to assess claims rigorously.
 Various techniques from classical statistics provide quantitative measures that can help validate and strengthen research findings.
 Leveraging these techniques will help move the field beyond anecdotal observations and philosophical arguments toward a more scientific understanding of model behavior.